iredmail/docs/howto/reset.user.password.md

 # Reset user password

-> * SSHA512 is recommended for SQL backends, don't use MD5 unless you have too.
+> * SSHA512 is recommended for SQL backends, don't use MD5 unless you have a reason.
 > * BCRYPT is recommended for SQL backens on BSD systems.

 With MySQL or PostgreSQL backends, you can generate a password hash with